yuliavydra/TEST1/README.md

 of the U.S. Digital Services Playbook.
 Details can be found [here]().

 ###Informatix' ADPQ Team
->a.Assign one (1) team leader
+>a.
+Assign one (1) team leader

 Caroline Brown-Pierce was selected to lead our team as Product Manager and Product Owner.
 She was accountable and responsibility for the quality of Informatix’ prototype.

->b.Assembled a multidisciplinary and collaborative team
+>b.
+Assembled a multidisciplinary and collaborative team

 We assembled a [team]() of experienced and creative professionals from eleven of the labor categories identified in the RFI: